 Close and sustained engagement with the industry is central to the RVRC Programme.
 The RVRC belief is that students should be introduced and exposed to different types of industry early in their academic journey so that they can better explore, appreciate and prepare for the demands of their future workplace.
-To this end, RVRC continues to build a strong network and maintains sustained communication with industry with the continuing assistance of the Office of Environmental Sustainability (OES) and NUS faculties.
+To this end, RVRC continues to build a strong network and maintain sustained communication with industry through the continuing assistance of the Office of Environmental Sustainability (OES) and NUS faculties.
 As students progress from Year One to Year Two, it is envisioned that they will take ownership of their industry engagement within the framework created by RVRC, allowing them to shape their interactions in an individually customized format.

-Year Two students are provided a flexible structure.
-As the year two curriculum is focused on experiential learning in shorter and more concentrated deliveries, a wider breadth of industry players would be engaged.
-To promote personal development of RVRC students, they would also be encouraged to identify and establish contact with suitable Industry mentors on their own, to cater to their specific short-term mentorship needs.
+As the Year Two curriculum is focused largely on experiential learning, in shorter and more concentrated delivery, a wider breadth of industry players would be engaged for student interaction.
+To promote personal development, students would also be encouraged to identify, initiate and establish contact with suitable Industry partners on their own, to cater to their specific short-term mentorship needs.
 These industry‐focused opportunities will facilitate student understanding of different industries.

 Careful seeding and integration of these opportunities will scaffold student ability to seek mentorship for lifelong professional development.
 Consequently, these opportunities pave the way for a smooth and productive post‐RVRC internship or industrial attachment experience for both the students and the industry partners.